MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/specify-runtime-requirements.md

 - **Mutual dependencies:** When your app has specific app capabilities that must be loaded together to function properly, you can ensure your app is *only available* in Microsoft 365 hosts that support all capabilities.

-- **Capability requirements:** When your app has component parts with runtime requirements that aren't supported across all applicable Microsoft 365 hosts, you can ensure those components are *seamlessly omitted* (rather than loaded, yet not functional) from your app experience running in those hosts.
+- **Capability requirements:** When your app has capabilities with runtime requirements that aren't supported across all applicable Microsoft 365 hosts, you can ensure those components are *seamlessly omitted* (rather than loaded but not functional) from your app experience running in those hosts.

 ## Microsoft 365 host support